 Running assessment is a service provided by experienced physiotherapists as part of a training or treatment plan.
 It involves the assessment of technique and fitness levels to gauge performance.

-Running assessment also allows experts to identify areas that are predisposed to injury, or experiencing pain during exercise.
+Running assessment, also known as gait analysis, allows experts to identify areas that are predisposed to injury, or experiencing pain during exercise.
 Part of the process is to identify the unique athletic goals of each individual, and provide the specific resources you require to perform at your peak.